rgomez07/rgomez07/README.md

 </div>

 <h3 align="center">
 My name is Rigoberto Gomez, I am a Community Relations professional with 7 years of experience servicing underrepresented communities on Chicago's West side.
 I am also a self-taught software engineer with a certificate from Fullstack Academy.
-I am a life-long learner and passionate about Latino's in tech.
+I am a life-long learner and passionate about Latinos in tech.
   </h3>

 - 🔭 I’m currently working on: Profile Website